 Small Dog Syndrome

-This is the weak link that your Peke is looking for, and believe me, he will surely exploit this weakness for all its worth.
+This is the weak link that your Peke is looking for, and believe me, if she finds it, she will surely exploit this weakness for all its worth.
 You need to step in with a firm resolve to correct bad behavior and put her in her rightful place in your “pack.”

-Answering Only To The Alpha Leader
+Answering Only to the Alpha Leader

 A Pekingese needs a strong and firm hand to control and prevent negative behavior from becoming established.